Shaftesbury Avenue Handicap

 The Shaftesbury Avenue Handicap, is a Victoria Racing Club Group 3 Thoroughbred open handicap horse race, over a distance of 1400 metres held annually at Flemington Racecourse in Melbourne during the VRC Autumn Racing Carnival in March.
-Total prize money for the race is A$160,000.

 History

 The registered race is named after Shaftesbury Avenue, who won the 1991 VRC Newmarket Handicap and 1991 Lightning Stakes.

+Craig Williams rode the winner of the race in 2006, 2012, 2014, 2015, 2020 and 2024.